Nitrokey/nitrokey-documentation/hsm/certificate-authority.rst

 Using the PowerShell most commands should be identical as long as both tools and their binaries are within your ``PATH``.

-Creating the Root Certificate Authority
+Creating The Root Certificate Authority
 ---------------------------------------

 We start by generating the private key for the certificate authority directly on the Nitrokey HSM.
 This allows us to use the private key in the future, but not access it.